saki4510t/UVCCamera/README.md

 Just make sure that `local.properties` contains the paths for `sdk.dir` and `ndk.dir`.

-libusb and libjpeg are embedded　into libuvc.so with current setting.
-You can also compile to separate shared libraries but some compile/link error may occur(we have not confirmed well yet).

 How to use
 =========
 See sample project and/or our web site(but sorry web site is Japanese only).